dentarg/auth0-blog/_posts/2018-01-18-developing-angularjs-applications-part-1.markdown

 }
 ```

-This saves adding the controllerAs property… however…

-We can add the controllerAs property to maintain backwards compatibility or keep it if that’s within your style for writing Directives/Components.
+This saves adding the `controllerAs` property.
+However, we can add the `controllerAs` property to maintain backwards compatibility or keep it if that’s within your style for writing directives or components.

-The third option, and better yet, completely removes all need to think about controllerAs, and Angular automatically uses the name $ctrl.
+The third option, and better yet, completely removes all need to think about `controllerAs`, and Angular automatically uses the name $ctrl.
 For instance:

 ```js
 .component('test', {